felixlopz/hubrise-test-task/content/apps/uber-eats/en/map-ref-codes.md

 Most EPOS solutions require a ref code for each product to correctly parse the orders.
 Therefore, when you create your menu on Uber Eats, you need to make sure that each product is assigned to the correct ref code.

-## Assigning a Ref Code To a Product
+## Assigning Ref Codes To Products

-To assign a ref code to one of your Uber Eats products, follow these steps.
+To assign ref codes to your Uber Eats products, follow these steps.

 1. Log in to your [Uber Eats back office](https://restaurant.uber.com/).
 1. If you have a single Uber Eats store, select **Menu** from the menu on the left.
 If you have multiple Uber Eats stores, select the correct one from the dropdown menu, then select **Menu**.